-Friends of Australian Rock Art v Woodside and Federal Environment Minister
+Friends of Australian Rock Art v Woodside & Environment Minister - Federal Court of Australia

 (Filed 2025, FCA, ongoing)